obadah-nawafleh/test1/README2.md

 + **Embedded firmware will measure these parameters**:
   - Trip time in seconds based on time measuring signal with high accuracy & maximum permissible error (MPE) that meets OIML R-21 standards.
   - Trip distance in meters based on distance measuring signal with high accuracy & maximum permissible error (MPE) that meets OIML R-21 standards depending on car K-Constant.
+> [!NOTE]
+> MPE for trip time is (0.2s or 0.002 from the trip time) which is greater.
+> MPE for trip time is (4 meters or 0.001 from the trip distance) which is greater.
 + **Embedded firmware will calculate the fare depending on**:
   - Measured trip time in seconds.
   - Measured trip distance in meters.